-Tricon Luxury Residences, the Company's newest vertical, was launched in July 2015.
-TLR is focused on investing in the development and management of Class A purpose-built rental apartments across the United States and Canada.
+Tricon Luxury Residences, which was launched in July 2015, is focused on investing in the development and management of Class A purpose-built rental apartments in targeted markets in Canada and the United States.
 TLR co-invests alongside local developers and institutional investors to create an income stream via its ownership stake and management role in the properties.

-TLR is founded on a "build-to-core" strategy focused on assembling a portfolio of well-located purpose-built multi-family rental properties which are near major job nodes and/or transit-oriented.
-TLR targets markets that are underpinned by strong economic fundamentals including robust job and population growth.
-Tricon believes there is an opportunity to assemble a high-yielding, institutional-quality portfolio that will garner the interest of public markets and strategic investors once critical mass is achieved, and currently expects to realize on its investments within 5 to 7 years from portfolio stabilization, though earlier realization may be achieved, as described below.
+TLR is founded on a "build-to-core" strategy focused on assembling a portfolio of well-located, purposebuilt multi-family rental properties which are near major job nodes and/or transit routes.
+TLR targets markets that are underpinned by strong economic fundamentals, including robust job and population growth.
+Tricon believes there is an opportunity to assemble a high-yielding, institutional-quality portfolio that will garner the interest of public markets and strategic investors once critical mass is achieved, and currently expects to realize on its investments within five to seven years from portfolio stabilization, though earlier realization may be achieved, as described below.

 Tricon believes that the market fundamentals for multi-family rental are extremely attractive.
-TLR's key renter cohort of Millennials is expected to grow (based on 2010 census data) by 4.5 million to 44.6 million in the U.S. and by 0.5 million to 5.2 million (based on 2011 census data) in Canada by 2020 (Source: ESRI and Statistics Canada).
-Tricon believes the declining homeownership rates among Millennials (since 2004) and an improving labour economy will lead to strong rental demand as these young adults form new households (Source: U.S. Census Bureau).
+TLR's key renter cohort of Millennials is expected to grow to 5.2 million (based on 2011 census data) in Canada by 2020 (Source: Statistics Canada).
+Tricon believes the declining homeownership rates among Millennials (since 2004) will lead to strong rental demand as these young adults form new households.

-While the overall investment thesis for TLR is consistent across markets, Tricon's current approach to executing the strategy and capitalizing the platform differs in the U.S. and Canada, as described below.
+While the overall investment thesis for TLR is consistent across markets, Tricon's future plans, and its current approach to executing the strategy and capitalizing the platform, differ in the U.S. and Canada, as described below.